Be-Secure/besecure-ce-env-repo/README.md

 `IMPORTANT: If you are using a common environment to assess multiple artifacts, you will have to do this step.`

+1. Run the below command to download the environment configuration.
+The file will be downloaded to `$HOME` dir.

+        bes config -env <environment name> -V <version>

-1. Check if you have a file under your home directory under the name - `besman-<environment name>-config.yaml`.
+2. Open the file in your editor.
+The file will be available in your `$HOME` dir under the name `besman-<environment name>-config.yaml`
-2. If not, then download the config file by editing the url below and executing the command

-    `$ wget -P $HOME https://raw.githubusercontent.com/$BESMAN_ENV_REPOS/$BESMAN_ENV_REPO_BRANCH/<artifact name>/<artifact version>/besman-<environment name>-config.yaml`

-3. Open the file `besman-<environment name>-config.yaml` in an editor.
-4. Run the `install` command and BeSman will automatically use this configuration for your environment.
+3. Fill in the missing values.

 ### 4.2 Install command